Peter Gardiner (sportsman)

 Peter Leitham Gardiner (22 July 1896 – 15 June 1975) was a Scottish first-class cricketer and footballer.

 Gardiner was born in July 1896 at Perth.
 A club cricketer for Perthshire, he made two appearances in first-class cricket for Scotland against Ireland six years apart from one another; his first match coming in 1925, with his second match coming in 1931.
 Both matches were played at College Park, Dublin.
 He scored 67 runs in these matches, with a highest score of 42.
-With his right-arm medium pace bowling, he took 3 wickets at an average of 45.33, with best figures of 2 for 7.
-Outside of cricket, Gardiner played association football for Falkirk F.C. and St Johnstone F.C. as a goalkeeper.
-Gardiner died at Perth in June 1975.
+With his right-arm medium pace bowling, he took three wickets at an average of 45.33, with best figures of 2 for 7.
+Outside of cricket, Gardiner played football for Falkirk and St Johnstone as a goalkeeper.

+Gardiner died in Perth in June 1975, aged 78.